anton-k/mig/docs/src/06-json-api-example.md

 * implement interface that connects application to some real DB.
   The code for the server should stay the same and only initialization of interface should change.
-Use one of the DB libraries for haskell: `hasql`, `postgresql-simple`
+Use one of the DB libraries for Haskell: `hasql`, `postgresql-simple`

 ## Summary